Dr-Noob/gpufetch/README.md

 gpufetch supports NVIDIA GPUs under Linux only.

 # 2. Installation (building from source)
+You will need:

+- C++ compiler (e.g, `g++`)
+- `cmake`
+- `make`
+- CUDA (NVIDIA backend)
+- pciutils (optional)

-You will need a C++ compiler (e.g, `g++`), `make` and CUDA to compile `gpufetch`.
-To do so, just clone the repo and run `make`:
+To build gpufetch, just clone the repo and run `./build.sh`:

 ```
 git clone https://github.com/Dr-Noob/gpufetch
 cd gpufetch
-make
+./build.sh
 ./gpufetch
 ```

-When building gpufetch, you may encounter an error telling you that it cannot find some CUDA header files.
-In this case, is very likely that the Makefile is unable to find your CUDA installation.
-This can be solved by setting `CUDA_PATH` to the correct CUDA installation path.
+- NOTE 1: It is recomended to install the `pciutils` development package, which is needed by gpufetch.
+If it is not installed, it will be downloaded and built automatically just to compile gpufetch.
+- NOTE 2: When building gpufetch, cmake may fail if it is unable to find the CUDA installation.
+If CUDA is installed but CMake does not find it, you need to pass the CUDA path to cmake.
+You can do this easily by editing directly the `build.sh` script.
 For example:

 ```
-CUDA_PATH=/opt/cuda make
+cmake -DCMAKE_CUDA_COMPILER=/usr/local/cuda/bin/nvcc -DCMAKE_CUDA_COMPILER_TOOLKIT_ROOT=/usr/local/cuda/ ..
 ```

 # 3. Colors and style